Are you looking for information on the hairy viper?

 This viper is a type of viper species that is extremely venomous.

 What is its scientific name?

-The scientific name of the hairy bush viper is Atheris Hispida.
+The scientific name of the hairy viper is Atheris Hispida.

 By what other names is this snake also known?